tompc35/innershelf_coawst_projects/README.md

 #### Project directories

+Input files for model runs are located in ProjectName/RUNS

 * InnerShelf - Response to wind stress in a periodic channel with varying stratification and bottom slope.
 * Shoreface_Scandura_bs - Response to wave forcing in laboratory setting (Scandura and Foti).
 * Shoreface_event	- Response to combined wind and wave forcing.